tdwg/vocab/documentation-specification.md

 **resource** - Any kind of thing that can be identified.
 Resources can include documents, people, physical objects, and abstract concepts [RDF-PRIMER].

-**term list** - A named set of terms that is part of a vocabulary and that includes the terms within the vocabulary that are grouped in a particular way, such as falling within a particular namespace.
+**term list** - An IRI-identified set of terms that is part of a vocabulary and that includes terms within the vocabulary that are grouped in a particular way, such as falling within a particular namespace.
 Each term list has a corresponding document that contains the metadata for the term list and that is served when the term list IRI is dereferenced.

 **user** - This standard refers to two categories of users.
 A user can be a human user interacting with a server through a user-agent (software such as a Web browser), and referred to in brief as a "human".
 A user can also be a machine client: computer software interacting semi-autonomously with a server, and referred to in brief as a "machine".
 Both a user-agent assisting the human, and a machine client are referred to generically as "clients".